decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 All the sensitive credentials are placed in a `.env` file that will always sit at the root of your directory, at the same level with the `.env.example` file.

-Go to the root of the repository, copy our `.env.example` file and fill it with your credentials:
+Go to the root of the repository and copy our `.env.example` file as follows:
 ```shell
 cp .env.example .env
 ```
+Now fill it with your credentials.

 ### Getting credentials for cloud services